nonprofit marketing plan template

 Don’t make the ‘over-optimization’ mistake so many sites make by trying to rank for multiple keywords at once and stuffing three keywords into a meta title or description.

-Optimize each page for one focus keyword and use that exact phrase in the page title, meta description, headings, and the first 100 words of body content for the best results.
+For the best results, optimize each page for one focus keyword and use that exact phrase in the page title, meta description, headings, and the first 100 words of body content.

 Try to use variations of this term throughout the body content, but don’t overdo it.
 If your content is good enough (think E-E-A-T here), Google will naturally rank it for many keyword variations.